LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="LinkSocialIdentitiesByPing-post-">Auth Link Social Identities By Ping (POST)</h4>
- This API is used to link up a social provider account with an existing LoginRadius account on the basis of ping and the social providers user access token.<a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-link-social-identities-by-ping" target="_blank">More info</a>
+ This API is used to link up a social provider account with an existing LoginRadius account on the basis of ping and the social providers user access token.

 ```java